hofjs/hof/README.md

 * The **component person-data-input is referenced to render a label including an input field**.
 This is used to display and change the name or age of a selected person.
 * The **component person-data-list is used to display the current list of persons**.
 * As you can see in the code, the **state is simply passed down** by assigning the respective value to an attribute of the Web Component, e.g. the value of this.selected.name is passed to the value attribute of the component person-data-input.
 * **Event handlers do not require any special features** either, but **can simply be passed to a component via attribute**.

-It is possible to pass a function defined in the component, such as create or edit, or to specify an ad hoc Arrow function on the spot.
+Hints:
 * As you can see in changeName and changeAge, **it is not necessary to copy the original object like in other frameworks**, so that the framework notices a change and executes a new rendering. **For instance, no statement such as this.persons = [...persons, newPerson] is needed here to register a change to the original object**.
 This is automatically handled by the framework and makes development easier, more efficient and less error-prone.
-* The supported **state tracking is so powerful that it works even for deeply nested objects**, unlike other frameworks.
+* The supported **observability is so powerful that it works even for deeply nested objects**, unlike other frameworks.
 For example, **for a person.address.street object, street could be changed and all parts of the UI that depend on it would be automatically re-rendered**.
-The state tracking is smart enough that, for example, if person.address is changed, parts of the UI that depend on person.address.street or person.address.zip are automatically rerendered, but not the parts of the UI that depend on person.company.
+The implementation is smart enough that, for example, if person.address is changed, parts of the UI that depend on person.address.street or person.address.zip are automatically rerendered, but not the parts of the UI that depend on person.company.
-* Although **state tracking** is extremely powerful in this framework, it **has no significant drawbacks in terms of performance**, since no dynamic proxies are used, but only the actually bound parts of a data object are made partially observable via an approach that was specifically designed for this use case.

 ### Data entry component "&lt;person-data-input&gt;"
 ```js